 Types of reinsurance contracts

-With some exceptions (e.g. the absence of any requirement relating to tied assets), the Insurance Supervision Act treats reinsurers in the same way as primary insurers.
-FINMA applies the regulations accordingly, which means that it has some discretionary scope in dealing with the particular features of the reinsurance business.
+With few exceptions (e.g. the absence of any requirement relating to tied assets), the applicable legal acts treat reinsurers in the same way as primary insurers.
+FINMA applies the regulations analogously, which means that it has some discretionary scope in dealing with the particular features of the reinsurance business.

 Reinsurers domiciled in Switzerland must be licensed to conduct reinsurance activities.
 This rule does not apply to insurance companies registered outside Switzerland which only offer reinsurance in Switzerland (Art.
 2 para.
 2 let. a ISA

 Reinsurance captives which are authorised in Switzerland and only cover the risks of their own group also require a licence.